The Iron Duke (film): Shooting

 According to Williams, there were two weeks of rehearsal prior to filming where Arliss would lecture on the film.
 Filming started 20 August 1934 at Shepherd's Bush.
-There were two units, the main one under Victor filming interior interior scenes at Shepherd's Bush, the other under William Dodds making 'exteriors' at Welwyn Garden City.
+There were two units, the main one under Victor filming interior scenes at Shepherd's Bush, the other under William Dodds making 'exteriors' at Welwyn Garden City.

 Arliss later said "I think that the film will show he [Wellington] was something more than n great soldier...
 He obviously had a very charming side to his character that was not always apparent on the surface.
 He had a good deal of malice and wit in him and a sense of ordinary fun....
 I think the film will bring out, too, the extraordinary resemblance between the state of Europe during the years after the fall of Napoleon and the unsettled conditions of today."

 It was one of the most expensive British movies made til that point and was one of a series of costume/historical pictures at the time.

 Balcon recalled Arliss "had that exaggerated self-importance which is just pomposity (he would now be called ‘big-headed’) and he certainly tried to convey the idea that he was conferring a great favour on us to be working at all."